 AL East, baseball odds, Brandon Morrow, Ivan Nova, new york yankees, Toronto Blue Jays

 The betting experts know that the writing is on the wall for the Boston Red Sox.
 This series with the Tampa Bay Rays will pretty much determine if the Sox make the playoffs or not.
 Right now, the Red Sox are five and half games out of the AL East lead and out of the AL wild card berth.
 They are the only team considered to be in striking distance of the New York Yankees and the Tampa Bay Rays for that wild card spot.

 The Rays need to start putting some distance between themselves and the New York Yankees if they want to win the AL East, or distance between themselves and the Red Sox if they want to lock up the wild card should they lose the AL East.
-In other words, if the Rays can sweep the ..click here to read more
+In other words, ..click here to read more

 AL East, Boston Red Sox, Daisuke Matsuzaka, Jon Lester, MLB betting, new york yankees, Tampa Bay Rays, Terry Francona

 So much has gone wrong for the Red Sox this season that betting people are left wondering how the Sox season would have looked if they could have stayed healthy.
 While the sports fans in Boston are starting to turn towards NFL betting and NCAA football betting, Red Sox Nation is caught up in a battle for the AL East pennant or the AL Wild Card berth with the same two teams; the New York Yankees and Tampa Bay Rays.

 The Red Sox are five and a half games out of the AL East lead and out of the AL Wild Card spot, chasing the Yankees and Rays for both.
 At this point, it looks ..click here to read more

 AL East, baseball odds, Boston Red Sox, Brett Cecil, Jon Lester, Toronto Blue Jays